 During light snow years it is possible to start near the normal trailhead.
 The winter route generally follows the same route up South Willow Creek as in summer.
 This drainage is steep in many parts.
 It becomes easier walking along the ridgeline and the snow should be hard-crusted toward the summit.
 Be careful during high avalanche conditions especially when climbing any of the couloir routes.

 This area has many campgrounds.
 There are six campgrounds in South Willow Canyon.
 They have picnic tables, fire pits, and restrooms.
-They are open between late-May and mid-October.
-All of them are on a first come, first serve basis, except for Upper Narrows Campground where you can reserve a group campsite.
+They are usually open between late-May and mid-October.
+All of them are on a first come, first serve basis, except for Upper Narrows Campground where you can reserve a large group campsite.

 Camping is also available at the trailhead near the Loop Campground.
 Individual sites cost about $14.00 a night.